 To keep your mental space in order:

 ✅ Form good habits.
 Getting into a writing routine is tough, but once you’ve done it, your brain will adjust and it’ll become second nature!
-(If you’ve never cultivated a consistent writing routine before, we’d highly recommend this webinar to help you out.)
+If you’ve never cultivated a consistent writing routine before, we’d highly recommend this webinar and our free course below.

 🖐 Use the “5-second rule.”
 It’s simple, but oddly effective: when you feel yourself procrastinating, count down from five and “launch” yourself into writing — no excuses!
 As Flaubert would say, sometimes you simply have to “shut up and get on with it.”

 👭 Find writing buddies.
 This is one of the best ways to motivate yourself to get writing done, and there are some fantastic writing communities out there to get you started.

 For more productivity tips to help you write faster, check out this post!

 The best-laid plans of mice and men often go awry, which means you’re going to hit a wall at some point in the novel-writing process.
 Actually, scratch that; you’re going to hit many walls, ranging from mundane writer’s block to full-blown existential meltdowns.
 This is why so few people become novelists in the first place: it’s hard work!

 When this happens, remember that it’s supposed to be hard — and just keep pushing forward.
 Know that some of the most brilliant writers have been in this exact same position, and found it just as difficult as you!
 Take George Orwell, for example: